-In Nice, "BiodiverCity" certification was obtained thanks to a specific focus on pro-biodiversity initiatives: beehives, nesting boxes and insect hotels, a 3,000 sq.m. vegetable garden created by Merci Raymond, and an olive grove where olives may be picked directly from the tree and events are organised that relate
+In Nice, "BiodiverCity" certification was obtained thanks to a specific focus on pro-biodiversity initiatives: beehives, nesting boxes and insect hotels, a 3,000 sq.m. vegetable garden created by Merci Raymond, and an olive grove where olives may be picked directly from the tree and events are organised that relate to the production of local olive oil using an old mill.

-- Partnership with the NGO Noé regarding sales of co-branded products. - Installation of urban rooftop vegetable plots, with Agripolis, at a Carrefour Market supermarket in Paris' 11th arrondissement and a hypermarket in Villiers-en-Bière, Seine-et-Marne. - Opening of a biomethane station in Cestas (33), with Planète Végétal. - Carrefour Evreux hypermarket is using enlightened sustainable practices for its green spaces and it is the first shopping centre to be awarded the BiodiverCity label, the leading international label given to real estate, building and renovation projects that successfully factor in biodiversity. - In partnership with Reforest'Action, Carrefour's stores in Billy Berclau and Aulnay-sous-Bois have planted urban forests of 800 sq.m. and 500 sq.m. respectively, to create biodiversity hotspots and carbon sinks.
+- Partnership with the NGO Noé regarding sales of co-branded products. - Installation of urban rooftop vegetable plots, with Agripolis, at a Carrefour Market supermarket in Paris' 11th arrondissement and a hypermarket in Villiers-en-Bière, Seine-et-Marne. - Opening of a biomethane station in Cestas (33), with Planète Végétal. - Carrefour Evreux hypermarket is using enlightened sustainable practices for its green spaces and it is the first shopping centre to be awarded the BiodiverCity label, the leading international label given to real estate, building and renovation projects that successfully factor in biodiversity.

+■ In partnership with Reforest'Action, Carrefour's stores in Billy Berclau and Aulnay-sous-Bois have planted urban forests of 800 sq.m. and 500 sq.m. respectively, to create biodiversity hotspots and carbon sinks.